hakyimlab/archived-web-lab-notes/content/post/2022-03-07-publishing-a-shinyapp/index.md

 title: "Publishing a ShinyApp"
 author: "Ethan Tai"
 date: '2022-03-07'
-output: pdf_document
 slug: publishing-a-shinyapp
-tags: programming tips
-categories: how to
 ---

 # How do I publish a ShinyApp?

-** This was inspired by [this article] (https://shiny.rstudio.com/articles/shinyapps.html)
+* This was inspired by [this article](https://shiny.rstudio.com/articles/shinyapps.html)

 ## Configuring ShinyApps Account on RStudio